-Choosing to be a Physician is a lot like inviting an 800 pound gorilla to be a permanent house guest.
+Choosing to go to medical school and become a Physician is a lot like inviting an 800 pound gorilla to be a permanent house guest.
 Gorillas are big, take up a lot of space, eat all your food and are not house trained … so there are messes to clean up every week.

 - Take up every spare minute